-6.1 You should avoid situations where you are alone in an enclosed space with a student.
+- 6.1 You should avoid situations where you are alone in an enclosed space with a student.
 Where you are left with the responsibility of a single student you should ensure that this is in an open space in view of others.
-Where this is not possible or practical it should be discussed with your supervisor and/or the Principal, and noted in the student's engagement plan.

-6.2 You should never drive a student in your car unless you have specific permission from your supervisor and/or the Principal to do so.
-In the event of an emergency you should exercise discretion but then report the matter to your supervisor.

-6.3 Due to students vulnerability, staff must be actively supervising students at all times.
-Physical Contact With Students is appropriate and acceptable, in consultation with the Program Directors and Therapists.
+Where this is not possible or practical it should be discussed with your supervisor and/or the Principal, and noted in the student's engagement plan. - 6.2 You should never drive a student in your car unless you have specific permission from your supervisor and/or the Principal to do so.
+In the event of an emergency you should exercise discretion but then report the matter to your supervisor. - 6.3 Due to students vulnerability, staff must be actively supervising students at all times.
+Physical Contact With Students - 6.5 You must not impose physical punishment on a student in the course of your professional duties. - 6.6 When physical contact with a student is a necessary part of the teaching/learning experience you must exercise caution to ensure that the contact is appropriate and acceptable, in consultation with the Program Directors and Therapists.